 A Preterist Commentary on Deuteronomy 28:68: Some Israelite Prisoners of War were sent back to Egypt as Slaves.

 The final verse of this chapter is perhaps the most amazing.
-Here the Israelites are sent back to Egypt as slaves: “And as for the rest of the multitude that were above seventeen years old, he put them into bonds, and sent them to the Egyptian mines.”
-The fact that the Romans took many captives away on ships is attested in the Midrash.
-Then in fulfillment of the rest of v.
-68, the Romans were said to have captured and enslaved so many Jews that there was a shortage of buyers: “For they left only the populace, and sold the rest of the multitude, with their wives and children, and every one of them at a very low price, and that because such as were sold were very many, and the buyers were few.”
+Here the Israelites are sent back to Egypt as slaves.
+Josephus explicitly mentions the fulfilment of v.
+68 when he says, “And as for the rest of the multitude that were above seventeen years old, he put them into bonds, and sent them to the Egyptian mines.”36 The fact that the Romans took many captives away on ships is attested in the Midrash.37 Then in fulfillment of the rest of v.
+68, the Romans were said to have captured and enslaved so many Jews that there was a shortage of buyers:

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!